Apple-1 market

 Private sale

-In a private sale there are no auction fees and no (or low) commission for a mediator (if there is any).
+In a private sale, there are no auction fees and no (or low) commission for a mediator (if there is any).
 Seller and buyer pay no premium (auction fee).
 If the seller does not find a buyer himself, intermediaries are an opportunity.
-A mediator takes no or a few percent brokerage fee.
+A mediator takes no or a small brokerage fee.

 Either way, the problem is to find a buyer who will pay the desired selling price.
 In contrast to an auction house, the media echo is low.
-If you want to be anonymous, you need an mediator.
+If you want to be anonymous, you need a mediator.
 You or the mediator must have a good reputation.
-Either the sale happens through mediator, contacts or advertising in social media, on websites or through the press.
+Either the sale happens through a mediator, contacts, advertising on social media, on websites, or through the press.

 In contrast to a sale via an auction house, it can take a long time or never work.

-If you want a forensic examinations of the handwritten serial number on the back of the Apple-1 of the 1st batch, 5-digit costs are to be expected.
+If you want forensic examinations of the handwritten serial number on the back of the Apple-1 of the 1st batch, five-digit costs are to be expected.
 These are paid by the seller.
-An appraisal on the computer itself costs the same as at auction.
+An appraisal of the computer itself costs the same as at auction.
 An appraisal is often not necessary for private sales.

 Donation